paulovieira/file-janitor/README.md

 });
 ```
 the new files will be copied to the destination directory and the old files will be deleted.
 That is:
-- `/path1/app.123.js` will be copied to `/public`
+- `/path1/app.321.js` will be copied to `/public`
-- `/public/app.321.js` will be deleted
+- `/public/app.123.js` will be deleted
 - `/path1/lib.456.js` will NOT be copied to `/public`
 - `/public/lib.456.js` will remain untouched
-- `/path1/app.789.css` will be copied to `/public`
+- `/path1/app.987.css` will be copied to `/public`
-- `/public/app.987.css` will be deleted
+- `/public/app.789.css` will be deleted

-That is, the destination directory will be:
+That is, the destination directory will now be:
 ```
-/public/app.123.js    <-- new file
+/public/app.321.js    <-- new file
-/public/lib.456.js    <-- same file, was not touched /public/app.789.css   <-- new file
+/public/lib.456.js    <-- same file, was not touched /public/app.987.css   <-- new file
 ```

 **IMPORTANT NOTE:** we assume files are 'new' and 'old' only by taking into account that they have the same prefix and different hashes (as well as being in different directories).